 Safety First!
 6 Best Practices for Protecting Your Data In the Cloud

-According to an estimate by Research & Markets, the global cloud computing market will grow to approximately $528 billion by 2022.
-Cloud computing-public and private-offers the advantage of lower cost of ownership of IT applications, super-fast time to market, and unmatched surges in employee productivity.
+According to an estimate by Research & Markets, the global cloud computing market will grow from USD 2.8 billion in 2019 to USD 9.0 billion by 2024.
+It’s not hard to see why; cloud computing-public and private-offers the advantage of a lower cost of ownership of IT applications, super-fast time to market, and unmatched surges in employee productivity.
 But with this explosive growth, cloud computing brings extra risk to your organization; a security breach of your data can cause the loss of ultra-sensitive information and intellectual property, compliance violations, credential breaches and hijacking of accounts.
 Making sure the right security measures are in place, and utilizing common-sense best practices are key to protecting your data in the cloud.
 Here are a few of our suggestions:

 - Understand the Risks, and Ask your Cloud Provider the RIGHT questions.
 It’s critical to consider the areas of risk and vulnerability your company may be exposed to, so you can select a cloud partner who can address your unique security issues.
 Before making a significant investment in a cloud computing strategy and platform your organization should conduct a thorough risk analysis.
 Be sure to include risk management professionals in your cloud design and deployment project, and make sure that you seek counsel from the legal and compliance teams.